-Protected What do you know 7 ?
-What does this mean - what are the What can you do 10 ? characteristic group What do people tell you 8 ?
+Protected What do you know 4 ?
+What does this mean - what are the What can you do 7 ? characteristic group What do people tell you5?
 Summary of data and feedback about service users and the wider community/ public Who uses the service?
 Who doesn't and why?
 Feedback/complaints?
 Any differences in outcomes?
-Why? potential impacts of the proposal(s) 9 ? - Consider positive and negative impacts - On service users / the public - AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here What reasonable mitigations to reduce or avoid the impact can you propose?
+Why? potential impacts of the proposal(s)6?
+Consider positive and negative impacts On service users / the public AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here What reasonable mitigations to reduce or avoid the impact can you propose?
 How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4. reports indicate a rise in the standard of care there are still further improvements to be made.
 Feedback to providers from service users, staff, families and carers often indicates deficiencies in staffing levels and training in specific areas.
 As people live longer often their care needs become more complex and the sector need to be trained in a wider range of subjects and skills to meet this need.
-Individuals aged 50+ are a priority group for the Department of Work and Pensions as there are a growing number of individuals who are unemployed in this group. inclusion to include all protected characteristic groups.
-Disability 12 85% of the population of Hertfordshire that have a long term illness or disability Individuals with a disability who require care and support will gain from this project in terms of increase in quality of Individuals applying to join training via this project will need to meet the eligibility requirements of the funders which relates to
+Individuals aged 50+ are a priority group for the Department of Work and Pensions as there are a growing number of individuals who are unemployed in this group. that include all protected characteristic groups.
+Disability 9 85% of the population of Hertfordshire that have a long term illness or disability Individuals with a disability who require care and support will gain from this strategy in terms of increase in quality Skills for Care are providing materials and information to encourage adult social care providers to consider employing individuals